Soviet democracy: In Russia and the Soviet Union

-This is supported by some historical accounts.
-For example, in Pat Sloan's historical account of participating in a Soviet election, he wrote:
+This is supported by some historical accounts such as that of Pat Sloan:

 I have, while working in the Soviet Union, participated in an election.
 I, too, had a right to vote, as I was a working member of the community, and nationality and citizenship are no bar to electoral rights.
 The procedure was extremely simple.
 A general meeting of all the workers in our organisation was called. by the trade union committee, candidates were discussed, and a vote was taken by show of hands.
 Anybody present had the right to propose a candidate, and the one who was elected was not personally a member of the Party.
 In considering the claims of the candidates their past activities were discussed, they themselves had to answer questions as to their qualifications, anybody could express an opinion, for or against them, and the basis of all the discussion was: What justification had the candidates to represent their comrades on the local Soviet?